 Caffeine and Energy

 2 grams or ½ teaspoon, which is what I use in my lattes has 68mg of caffeine, almost the same as a single shot of espresso 64mg.
 From this info alone you would have thought that they would have similar effects on energy levels.
-However Matcha contains another component that coffee does not called L-Theanine.
+However, Matcha contains another component that coffee does not, called L-Theanine.
 L-Theanine is an amino acid or protein molecule that has a calming effect on the body, with the effect that the caffeine gives a sustained energy boost for 6-8 hours.
 On the other hand, coffee can raise adrenaline, cortisol and insulin levels, which in turn create jitter, nervousness.
 Matcha's L-Theanine promotes the GABA neurotransmitter pathway that can enhance mood, improve memory, and promote better concentration.

 Anti-oxidants are molecules that protect us against damage to our cells, which means protection against disease on larger long-term scale.
 A varied high anti-oxidant diet reduces risk against everything from cancer, to heart disease, to Alzheimer’s.
-On a more immediate basis it supports liver detoxification that keeps everything in tune, from your hormones to healthy skin and prevents oxidative stress which can lead to injury and illness.
+On a more immediate basis, it supports liver detoxification that keeps everything in tune, from your hormones to healthy skin and prevents oxidative stress which can lead to injury and illness.

 Both coffee and matcha score highly in introducing anti-oxidants to our diet.
-In fact in America coffee is thought to be one of the major sources of anti-oxidants in the diet.
+In fact, in America coffee is thought to be one of the major sources of anti-oxidants in the diet.
 On the ORAC scale, coffee has 150-170 units per 1g whereas matcha has a whopping 1300,1600 units per 1g.
 In particular matcha contains catechins, such as the epigallocatechin gallate (EGCG), which has been linked to many health benefits.

 The caffeine present in both coffee and matcha will, to a small extent, raise your metabolic rate especially if used in conjunction with exercise.
 However, studies have concluded that green tea has thermogenic properties and promotes fat burning beyond that explained by its caffeine content per se.
-It may used to help the control of body composition via activation of thermogenesis or fat burning, or both.
+It may be used to help the control of body composition via activation of thermogenesis or fat burning, or both.